 The problem with Siri on HomePod is that it's not been given license to fly – some essentials are missing, such as support for internet radio apart from Apple's own Beats 1 and there's little doubt that Siri lags behind the flexibility of Google Assistant and the bulletproof though Amazon-focused Alexa.

 Still, we've no doubt that Apple will get Siri right – after all, this is one of the world's most resourceful companies we're talking about.
 Compared to the capabilities of both Amazon Alexa and Google Assistant, Siri is very much third in the race now even though it debuted first.

 An Apple HomePod Mini

 There's the Google Home Mini.
 There's the Amazon Echo Dot.
 What about a better-sounding speaker called the HomePod Mini?
-It could still be relatively premium – maybe $99/£99 or $129/£129 to go up against the Amazon Echo Plus?
+It could still be relatively premium – maybe $99/£99 or $129/£129 to go up against the Amazon Echo and Echo Plus?

 Whereas we don't think the HomePod has sold that well, we could see a sensibly priced (not necessarily cheap) HomePod would do pretty well.